 It’s worth saying that the developer says all changes take effect on the fly without the need to respring your device.
 This means you can see all your changes in real time with no wait, and this is assisted by the live preview at the top of each preference pane shown above.

 If you’re interested in trying Velvet 2 out for yourself, either for customization purposes or to make important notifications pop from all the noise of every other notification you get, then you can purchase it for $2.99 from the Chariz repository via your favorite package manager app.
 If you already own the original Velvet jailbreak tweak for iOS or iPadOS 13 or 14, then you get a discounted price of $1.99 to get your hands on Velvet 2.
-Please note that Velvet 2 is only compatible with jailbroken iOS & iPadOS 15 devices.
+Please note that Velvet 2 is only compatible with jailbroken iOS & iPadOS 15 devices, and that rootless is also supported.

 Do you plan to customize your handset’s notification banners with the new Velvet 2 jailbreak tweak?
 Let us know in the comments section down below.